Missing The Donut

 I missed the donut.

 The damn thing was sitting at that cocky angle, just enough so that the last bolt grazed it, but didn't go in.
 I was out of the competition.
 Done.
-And even though I knew I had no chance of winning the whole thing (I had absolutely nothing left to do, and no more ideas anyway) it was devastating.
+And even though I knew I had no chance of winning the whole thing (I had absolutely nothing left to perform, and no more ideas anyway) it was devastating.

 But here's where the show America's Got Talent became, for me and for nearly all the contestants who have ever been on it, a great metaphor for life and accomplishment in general.